 There’s the issue of housing, too.
 Most Americans want to age in place, but it can be isolating.
 That charming cottage in the woods you once adored could become a barrier to socializing, finding resources and feeling part of a community.

-Ways to Tackle Social Isolation and Loneliness
+How Can You Help Tackle Social Isolation and Loneliness?

 Now that people are acknowledging their feelings of loneliness, and researchers “get” the fallout of a life lacking in meaningful social connections, there’s a rigorous effort to mitigate the problem.